junghan0611/spacemacs/doc/FAQ.md

-If Emacs reports an error that the symbol `closed` or `-` is unbound as a variable, it is probably because you are using HTTPS to download packages, but you shouldn\'t be.
+If Emacs reports an error that the symbol `closed` or `-` is unbound as a variable, it is probably because you are using HTTPS to download packages, but you shouldn't be.
 Try deleting your packages (the `.emacs.d/elpa` folder), and restart Emacs without HTTPS to download the packages again.
 There are two ways to do this: